By Tonja Dausend ©2002

 the horse readily shift the direction of his

-energy forward and back and from side to side at
+forward and from side to side at

 the slightest indication of the rider?